IgniteUI/indigo-design-docfx/en/components/combo.md

 ## Combo Demo

-The Combo has two pieces: an input containing the current selection or a placeholder and a Dropdown that is shown in order to select one or more items.
+The Combo has two pieces: an Input containing the current selection or a placeholder, and a Dropdown that is shown in order to select one or more items.

 <img class="responsive-img" src="../images/combo_demo.png" srcset="../images/combo_demo@2x.png 2x" />

 ## Combo Input Type

-The Combo input provides selection between a line type for a more airy style, border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.
+The Combo Input provides selection between a line type for a more airy style, border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.
 Since we are deprecating the line style, in Figma we have only the border and box types available.

 | Border | Box |
 | ------- | ------- |